jamalhansen/personal-goals/README.md

 ## Next Week
 - [ ] Have an Exploring Clojure hangout
 - [ ] Create seven 3x5s
+- [ ] Create a tool that tracks how many blog posts I write a week
+- [ ] Create a tool that tracks if I make all 7 3x5 cards in a week

 ## Short Term Tasks